 When the draft protocol was published, EU member states were given until 1 February to either opt in or out of the detached worker rules.
 All EU members states have since indicated that they will apply these rules.
 Nevertheless, an EU member still has the right to opt out of these rules in the future.

 For UK and Irish nationals, when they have a UK/Irish cross border working arrangement, their social security coverage and benefits will be determined by the EU/UK social security protocol and the UK/Ireland social security agreement.

 Together these agreements ensure that UK and Irish nationals that have a UK/Irish cross border working arrangement, receive the same social security coverage and benefits that applied pre 1 January 2021.

 Unlike the old rules, the protocol does not apply to employees working between the UK, and Norway, Switzerland, Iceland, Liechtenstein.

 The UK has separate social security agreements with Norway and Switzerland that cover postings of 3 and 2 years respectively.
-However, generally these agreements do not include explicit provisions for multistate workers, but they do provide for an exception to the general rules in determining which country the worker should pay social security contributions to where it is in the interest of the worker.
+These agreements do not include explicit provisions for multistate workers, but they do provide for an exception to the general rules in determining which country the worker should pay social security contributions to where it is in the interest of the worker.

-Non UK and non-EEA nationals who are employed and posted between the UK and Iceland for up to one year remain subject to their home social security system, with the scope to extend this by a further year.
+Non-UK and non-EEA nationals who are employed and posted between the UK and Iceland for up to one year remain subject to their home social security system, with the scope to extend this by a further year.
 However, UK and Icelandic nationals involved in a UK/Icelandic working arrangement should pay social security contributions to the state they are working in (either the UK or Iceland).

 There is no agreement with Liechtenstein.
 Hence, for postings between the UK and Liechtenstein, the 'first 52-week' rule will apply.